 I must admit that I tend to lean more towards Forster”s approach.
-While I’m not as extreme a saver as he was, my approach to saving for retirement has always been to save the maximum amount possible early on in life so your money can get the maximum benefit from compounding.
+While I’m not as extreme a saver as he is, my approach to saving for retirement has always been to save the maximum amount possible early on in life so my investment money can get the maximum benefit from compounding.

-My advice to people is to go big and scale down afterwards.
+My advice to people is to go big when it comes to retirement investing and scale down afterwards if you find you have too much.
 It’s a lot easier to contribute less to your savings because you have saved too much, than it is to be forced to save more down the road.
-After all, I’ve never heard anyone say that they wished they hadn’t saved so much!
-Usually it’s the other way around.
+After all, I’ve never heard anyone say that they wished they hadn’t saved so much for retirement!
+More often than not, it’s the other way around.

 What do you guys think about these approaches?
 Are you good with saving 15%-20% or are you on the accelerated plan with Foster?

 Photo Credit: Photo by Stuart Miles/FreeDigitalPhotos.net